BGMD TEAM ONBOARDING • SCREEN FIVE

 • We are on time and prepared.
 Magic is planned, not last-minute chaos.

-• We protect joy and psychological safety in every space we host.
+• We protect joy, privacy, and psychological safety in every space we host.

-• We own our mistakes, repair quickly, and learn out loud.
+• We own our mistakes, repair quickly, and communicate clearly.

-• We treat every family with dignity, regardless of zip code or background.
+• We treat every family with dignity, regardless of zip code, background, or circumstance.

 Joy Excellence Care Accountability